pyinstaller/pyinstaller/doc/spec-files.rst

 To add files to the bundle, you create a list that describes the files and supply it to the ``Analysis`` call.
+When you bundle to a single folder (see :ref:`Bundling to One Folder`), the added data files are copied into the folder with the executable.
+When you bundle to a single executable (see :ref:`Bundling to One File`), copies of added files are compressed into the executable, and expanded to the ``_MEI``\ *xxxxxx* temporary folder before execution.
+This means that any changes a one-file executable makes to an added file will be lost when the application ends.

-To find the data files at run-time, see :ref:`Run-time Information`.
+In either case, to find the data files at run-time, see :ref:`Run-time Information`.

 .. _adding data files: